Chart Color Schemes

 Recent residential development output has been above average within Eyre Peninsula when compared nationally

-Eyre Peninsula has received approximately 48 dwelling approvals annually over the past five financial years, totalling about 240 homes.
-As of FY-26, 17 approvals have been recorded.
-On average, 1.6 new residents arrive per year for each new home constructed between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
-The average construction value of new properties is $286,000.
+Eyre Peninsula has received approximately 48 dwelling approvals annually over the past five financial years.
+This totals around 240 homes from FY-17 to FY-21.
+As of FY-26, 21 dwellings have been approved.
+On average, about 1.6 new residents have arrived per year for each new home constructed between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.

 Frequently Asked Questions - Development